 The purpose of potty training pants is to help make that transition from diaper to real underwear.
 For this reason, you want a product that is somewhere in between.
 It needs to look and feel like underwear as much as possible in order to encourage a change in your child’s behavior.
 But it also needs to provide at least a little bit of the absorption you’d get from a diaper, because no kid is going to get it right immediately.
 Accidents will happen!

 It’s also a good idea to have training pants that are easy for your child to pull down and back up without help so that they can make it to the toilet in time and go without help.
 When it comes time to select the right training pants for your kid, you have two basic options: disposable and reusable.
 Each has its merits.

 The Best Disposable and Reusable Underwear and Training Pants for Toddlers

-Prefer disposable or reusable?
+Prefer pullups or potty training underwear for potty training?
 We’ve covered both.
+There are some advantages and disadvantages to both.
 Here’s a look at our favorites in both options:

 The best thing about disposables is that they’re–you guessed it–disposable, so there’s no need to clean gross fluids off of fabric when there’s an accident.
 On the other hand, because they’re disposable they tend to feel a lot like diapers.
 This can make potty training more difficult for some kids.
 And because you have to keep buying them, they also cost more in the long run than their reusable counterparts.
 So that’s another aspect to consider.